Scientific name: Adelges piceae Ratzeburg

 At Risk

 All species of fir (Abies spp.) are potential hosts for balsam woolly adelgid.
-In particular, Fraser and balsam fir can be seriously affected.
-As a result, Christmas tree growers are at particular risk from this insect.
+Fraser fir and balsam fir are especially vulnerable.
+This poses a particular risk to Christmas tree growers.

 Distribution

-Balsam woolly adelgid was introduced into eastern Canada and the Northeastern U.S. sometime in the early 1900s and was discovered in the Pacific Northwest in 1929.
-Balsam woolly adelgid can now be found in those areas as well as small areas of California and the Appalachian Mountains.
+Balsam woolly adelgid was introduced to eastern Canada and the northeastern United States in the early 1900s.
+It was discovered in the Pacific Northwest in 1929 and has since spread to that region, as well as small areas of California and the Appalachian Mountains.

 Biology